A hungover lady sitting on a floor of a messed up room

 From the slapstick scenes in comedies to dramatic morning-after moments in romance films, Hollywood has a knack for portraying hangovers in ways that range from the hilariously exaggerated to the eerily accurate.
 Who can forget the disheveled crew in The Hangover, waking up in a trashed Las Vegas suite with absolutely no memory of the night before?
 Or Bridget Jones in Bridget Jones's Diary lamenting her choices from the previous night, nursing a headache with a glass of water and an aspirin?

 While these films offer entertaining portrayals of the payback that comes after a night of heavy drinking, they only scratch the surface of what's actually happening in our bodies.
 Let's pull back the curtain on the silver screen and shine a spotlight on the science behind those groggy, head-pounding mornings.
-We’ve got the 6 scientific reasons why hangovers last as long as they do.
+How long does a hangover last?
+Let’s explore the hangover timeline and dive into the 6 scientific reasons why hangovers last as long as they do.

 While hangover symptoms can vary, they follow a general timeline, often unfolding in a predictable sequence.